OpenTelemetry and Grafana

 driver: local

-This Docker Compose file configures Prometheus (opens in a new tab), Tempo (opens in a new tab), an OpenTelemetry collector (opens in a new tab) and Grafana with a custom configuration, and Loki (opens in a new tab) with the default configuration.
+This Docker Compose file configures Prometheus, Tempo, an OpenTelemetry collector and Grafana with a custom configuration, and Loki with the default configuration.

 Step 2: Configure Prometheus